cloudflare/cloudflare-docs/products/pages/src/content/how-to/deploy-a-svelte-site.md

 <Aside>

-**Important:** Remember to commit and push these changes to your GitHub!
+**Important:** Remember to commit and push these changes to your GitHub repository!

 </Aside>